QYLexpired/Asri-enhance/README.md

 ### Updates
-##### v1.8.4
+##### v1.8.5
+- Fixed an issue where Side Memo sometimes failed to render KaTeX formulas and syntax highlighting
 - Right-click the title area (first line) of a Side Memo card to temporarily collapse that note
-- When Side Memo is active for the current editor, hovering over an unfolded inline note will no longer show a tooltip (panels where tooltips are still appropriate — e.g. backlinks panel, flashcard interface — are unaffected)
+- When Side Memo is active for the current editor, hovering over an unfolded inline note will no longer show a tooltip (panels where tooltips are still appropriate — e.g., backlinks panel, flashcard interface — remain unaffected)
 ### Usage
-- Click the top-bar <span data-type="kbd">Appearance Mode</span> button to open the Asri theme settings menu.
-All plugin features are configurable under the <span data-type="kbd">More Preset Palettes</span> and <span data-type="kbd">More</span> options.
+- Click the top-bar `Appearance Mode` button to open the Asri theme settings menu.
+All plugin features are configurable under the `More Preset Palettes` and `More` options.
-- This plugin is built specifically for the Asri theme.
+- This plugin is only compatible with the Asri theme.
 Disable it when using other themes to avoid style conflicts.
 ### More Preset Palettes
 Adds many additional preset color schemes on top of Asri's original palettes:
 - Inspiration palettes: Oxygen, Tree-lined, Glitch, Sakura